 Sauté Veggies: In the same pan that you cooked the tofu in add 1 tablespoon coconut oil sauté asparagus (or other vegetables) for about 1 minute.

-Add garlic, lemongrass, ginger and stir over medium heat for about 3-4 minutes, until asparagus is tender.
+Add garlic, lemongrass, and ginger and stir over medium heat for about 3-4 minutes, until asparagus is tender.
 Add green onions and 1 tablespoon of water, scraping the pan to loosen all the stuck bits, cooking for another minute more.

 Step six